How to Build a Garden Fence to Keep Animals Out

 With your design and materials ready, it’s time to start building.
 Breaking the process down into manageable steps makes it much less intimidating.
 A sturdy, well-built fence is your best defense against hungry critters, so taking your time here will pay off for seasons to come.
 Grab your tools and a helper if you can—let’s build a fence that will protect your hard work.

-Step 1: Plan and Measure Your Perimeter
+Step 1: Plan Your Layout and Take Measurements

 First things first, you need to map out your fence line.
 Start by placing stakes at the four corners of your garden area.
 To make sure your corners are perfectly square, you can use a simple trick called the 3-4-5 triangle method.
 Measure 3 feet from the corner along one side and make a mark.
 Then, measure 4 feet from the same corner along the other side and make another mark.
 The distance between these two marks should be exactly 5 feet.
 If it is, your corner is a perfect 90-degree angle.
 Adjust your stakes until all four corners are square, then run a string line between them to mark your perimeter.